 Are you, one of your children, or your friends a Junior Open Water Diver?
 Are you, or are they, now 15 years old or above?
 If so, it’s time for a PADI Junior Open Water Diver upgrade!
-In this article, we’ll explain the options and process for upgrading to a full Open Water Diver certification and obtaining a new adult certification card.
+In this article, we’ll explain the options and process for upgrading to a full PADI Open Water Diver certification and obtaining a new adult certification card.

 What’s the Difference Between Junior Open Water Diver and Open Water Diver?

-The dive theory, exams, and in-water skills and dives taken during the PADI Junior Open Water Diver certification course are exactly the same as those taken by adults.
+The dive theory, exams, and in-water skills and dives taken during the PADI Junior Open Water Diver certification course are the same as those taken by adults.
 The only difference between the two certifications is age, depth and buddy requirements.
-Very simply, those who are 15 years and above become Open Water Divers, and those who are under 15 years old at the time of certification are certified as Junior Open Water Divers.
+Very simply, those who are 15 years and above become Open Water Divers, and those who are 10-14 years old at the time of certification are certified as Junior Open Water Divers.

 a woman holds a mana ray padi certification card